Please login to continue

 God’s plan to save souls included more than the Jews.
 Through Jesus, this plan was revealed.
 In Matthew 9:37 Jesus tells His disciples that “the harvest is great, but the workers are few.”

-Then he put the plan into place: In Acts 1:4 he tells them to wait in Jerusalem for the Holy Spirit.
+Then He put the plan into place: In Acts 1:4 He tells them to wait in Jerusalem for the Holy Spirit.

 Today, Bible translation continues this harvest, enabling more people to read, speak or sign to clearly understand the gospel message in a language that touches their hearts.